bpleines/ansible-infoblox/README.md

 Role Variables
 --------------
 Example nios_provider supplied below.
-This should be vaulted in group_vars/localhost/main.yml for production use.
+This can be vaulted in group_vars/all/vault.yml for production use.

 ```
 nios_provider: